oskariorg/oskari-server/MigrationGuide.md

 ## 1.37.0

+### Forced view migrations - IMPORTANT!

+Map publishing functionality has been implemented with a bundle called publisher.
+All current work toward improving the publishing feature has been done on a bundle publisher2.
+Since the old one is no longer maintained we are forcing an update to any view having the publisher bundle to start using the publisher2 bundle.
+This shouldn't cause any problems if you are using the standard publisher bundle with no modifications.
+If you absolutely want to keep the current publisher bundle and will deal with the changes yourself you can add a property to oskari-ext.properties to skip this update:

+    flyway.1_37_1.skip=true

+You might also have ran this kind of update on your environment previously (through sample-module migrations for example).
+In such case this migration does nothing.

 ### servlet-map/webapp-map - Openlayers polyfill

 The latest Openlayers 3 doesn't work with IE9 since it lacks for example requestAnimationFrame()